DarshanRowdy/ApiCrudGenerator/README.md

 ```
 Now you can use this 'api.auth' middleware anywhere

+#### You can pass the "AUTH-TOKEN" in api headers for the check authentication

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.